LSChyi/movie_recommender_backend/README.md

 3. `item_factors.npy`: stores movie factors

 , and after running, these files are automatically updated when receiving new ratings and when new model is trained.

+There are prepared `ratings.csv`, `user_factors.npy` and `item_factors.npy` on [Google drive](https://drive.google.com/drive/folders/12S23JHsicDod5VQ4kIDeOfhZs1MQYSTP).
+Note: the user id and movie id are rearranged.
+Movie id is the same as the prepared `movies.csv` and `trailers.csv` on above.
+User id is rearranged with starting id 0, and all ids are consective.
+The ratings are from the 10M dataset.

 # Running
 To run this project, there are at leat three processes are running.
 One is to server the django, one is the trainer to train model, and one is a model cache and ratings cache between django and the trainer.
 These processes are communicated through redis.